AdobeDocs/dynamic-media-classic.en/help/using/uploading-encoding-videos.md

    The pages for Adaptive Video Presets and Single Encoding Presets include a table that lists the Active status, Preset name, intended playback device, video dimensions, and data rate of each Video Preset.

-1. On the Single Encoding Presets page called Video Presets, on the Video Presets toolbar, use the two drop-down lists to refine the list of presets in the table based on Active status, and playback device.
+1. On the Single Encoding Presets page called Video Presets, on the Video Presets toolbar, use the two drop-down lists to refine the list of presets in the table based on Active status and playback device.

-    * On the first, narrower drop-down list, choose **[!UICONTROL Both]** to see all Video Presets, or choose **[!UICONTROL Active]** or **[!UICONTROL Inactive]** or narrow the list to presets that are active or inactive.
+    * On the first, narrower drop-down list, choose **[!UICONTROL Both]** to see all Video Presets, or choose **[!UICONTROL Active]** or **[!UICONTROL Inactive]** to narrow the list to presets that are active or inactive.
-    * On the second, wider drop-down list, choose a playback device option to narrow the list to Video Presets designed for playing videos on desktops. or for playing videos on mobile or tablet devices.
+    * On the second, wider drop-down list, choose a playback device option to narrow the list to Video Presets designed for playing videos on desktops or for playing videos on mobile or tablet devices.

 ### Activate or deactivate video encoding presets {#activating-or-deactivating-video-encoding-presets}